suhassuhas/androidProject/README.md

 # androidProject
-This is a Geofencing app where three geofences are created.The locations of geofences are stores in firebase database.
+This is a Geofencing app with three geofences.The locations of geofences are stored in firebase and can be altered.